particle-iot/docs/src/content/reference/discontinued/firmware-xenon.md

 **Note:** Each keep alive ping consumes 122 bytes of data (61 bytes sent, 61 bytes received).

 For Ethernet, you will probably want to set a keepAlive of 2 to 5 minutes.

+For the Xenon, you will need to match the keep-alive to the gateway.
+If your gateway, for example, is a Boron with a 3rd-party SIM card with a short keep-alive, you'll also need to set this short keep-alive on Xenon nodes.
+The reason is that each Xenon has its own cloud connection that needs to be kept alive.

 For the Argon, the keep-alive is not generally needed.
 However, in unusual networking situations if the network router/firewall removes the port forwarded back-channels unusually aggressively, you may need to use a keep-alive.